Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

         return np.sum(str2int) % num_slots
 ```

 The first bit in triple quotes is just a lengthy docstring.
 It tells us what *key* and *num_slots* are and the expected data types.
-It also tells us the output of this function, which is an integer representing the hash key.
+It also describes the output of this function, which is an integer representing the hash key.

 The assert statements are a quick and dirty way to ensure inputs are of the right type.
-Specifically, the key must be an integer or string while num_slots must be an integer.
+Specifically, the *key* must be an integer or string while *num_slots* must be an integer.
 Otherwise an assertion error is thrown alerting the user.

 Great, now on to the main logic.

-We start with a simple logical check to see if the key is an integer or string.
-If it's an integer, simply return $key \mod num_slots$.
+We start with a simple logical check to see if the *key* is an integer or string.
+If it's an integer, simply return *key* mod *num_slots*.
 If it's a string, we need to process the text to convert it into numbers.
 One way to do that is by simply parsing the string into individual characters, returning the ASCII integer for each character, summing all ASCII integers, and applying the mod function.
 That's precisely what happened in our hasher function with `str2int = [ord(char) for char in list(key)]` and then `np.sum(str2int) % num_slots`.
 That's all there is to it.

 ## Example
-Let's simulate a table called *Employees* like above but which only has eight employees, not 20,000.
+Let's simulate a table called *Employees*.
+To keep things simple, *Employees* will only contain eight employees, not 20,000.
 The table has the following last names:
 ```
 # employees last names
 last_names = ['Eisenhower', 'Harding', 'Kennedy', 'Lincoln',
               'Obama', 'Roosevelt', 'Washington', 'Ziganto']
 ```

-The table itself is simulated as an array like so (note num_slots=8 here):
+The table itself is simulated as an array like so (note *num_slots*=8 here):
 ```
 table = np.zeros(8).astype('int')
 for i, name in enumerate(last_names, 1):
     table[hasher(name, 8)] = i
 ```

-Printing the table with `print(table)` gives us the output `[5 1 7 6 8 2 3 4]`.
+Printing the table gives us the output `[5 1 7 6 8 2 3 4]`.
 It's important to understand what those numbers mean because ultimately it describes how the hash function works.
-What happened in the code above is that we fed elements of our names list into our function *hasher*.
-The result is a hash key which maps a key to a memory block.
-Now that we can efficiently map a key to memory block, we save the index of a name from *last_names* into the *Employees* table to simulate a hash table.
+What happened in the code above is that we fed elements of our list called *last_names* into our function called *hasher*.
+The result is a hash key.
+The hash key simply says, when you feed *Eisenhower* into this particular hash faction, store/retrieve any associated data in/from memory block #5.
+When you feed *Harding* into this hash function, store,retrieve its associated data in/from memory block #1.
+The process continues until we reach the end, *Ziganto* in this case.
+So what the hash function does is it maps a key (i.e. last name) to a specific memory block where we can save or retrieve data.
+In other words, we've created a hash table.

 Remember our goal was to investigate whether *Ziganto* is stored in our table.
 Let's simplify things a bit for the moment and assume *Ziganto* is in the table.
 Now we just want to pull up the record.
 How do we do so?
 Merely apply `hasher('ziganto', 8)`
 which returns 4.
 This means the record for *Ziganto* is stored in the 4th index of our table.
 Notice the time complexity.
 It's constant or O(1).
 The hash function acts like any old mathematical function.
 Give it an input and it will spit out an output.
+That's the simple case.
+What if we don't assume *Ziganto* is in the table.
+How can we check?
+Assuming we setup our hash table properly (more on this shortly), we simply feed *Ziganto* as the key to our hashing function.
+Since we're conducting a search, we just want to know what data is associated with this key.
+If data is stored in the memory block associated with *Ziganto*, then the record exists.
+If, on the other hand, the memory block is empty or returns a null value, then *Ziganto* does not exist.

-But now all our buckets are full.
+Ok, so we've got eight employees and we see that all our memory slots are full.
 What happens if we try to add another name?

-Answer: we get a collision.
+**Answer:** we get a collision.

 A **collision** happens when two different keys map to the same bucket.
-Often this is a problem but not always.
-This time it is.
+It's not a problem for some situations, but often times it is.
+It's definitely problem in our scenario.
+We certainly don't want to different employees mapping to the same memory block.
+There'd be no way to keep their records separate given our discussion thus far.
+But there are ways to handle collisions.
+Let's look at them now.

 #### Addressing Collisions
 What can we do about collisions?

-1. change divisor to a prime number
+1. Change divisor to a prime number
-2. increase divisor to create more buckets
+2. Increase divisor to create more buckets
-3. extend hashing by adding additional functionality
+3. Extend hashing by adding additional functionality

-Question: why would changing the divisor to a prime number help avoid collisions?
+**Question #1:** Why would changing the divisor to a prime number help avoid collisions?

-Answer: a prime is divisible only by itself and 1 so you do not have to worry about common factors.
+**Answer #1:** Because a prime is divisible only by itself and 1 so you do not have to worry about common factors.

 #### Quick Example
 ```